-The aim of this paper was to present specific strategies to guide dental professionals providing smoking cessation interventions.
-Original papers, reviews and current guidelines on this subject, published in English from 2001 to the first semester of 2005, were located in the MEDLINE/Pubmed database.
-Additional publications were obtained by searching the reference lists of retrieved studies.
-The "Five A's" strategic approach represents a brief and effective protocol for smoking cessation that members of dental team can use with all patients in their office practice.
-Intensive interventions, more effective than brief ones, can be further adopted with any smokers willing to make a quit attempt.
-All patients attempting to quit should also be encouraged to use the approved pharmacotherapy agents, including nicotine patch, nicotine gum, nicotine inhaler, nicotine nasal spray, and bupropion sustained released.
-These medications significantly increase success rates and offer valuable assistance in the reduction of nicotine withdrawal symptoms.
-The evidence presented supports the efficacy of smoking cessation counselling by oral health professionals.
-Dentists and dental hygienists, therefore, should be trained on smoking cessation counselling and dental offices should incorporate this service into routine patient care.
+[automatically translated] The aim of this paper was to present specific strategies to guide dental professionals providing smoking cessation interventions.
+Original papers, reviews and current guidelines on this subject, published in Inglese from 2001 to the first semester of 2005 were located in the MEDLINE / PubMed database.
+Additional publications were Obtained by searching the reference lists of retrieved studies.
+The "Five A's" strategic approach Represents a brief and effective protocol for smoking cessation That members of dental team can use with all patients in Their office practices.
+Intensive interventions, blackberries effective than brief ones, can be Further ADOPTED with any smokers willing to make a quit attempt.
+All patients Attempting to quit Should Also be ENCOURAGED to use the approved pharmacotherapy agents, including nicotine patches, nicotine gum, nicotine inhaler, nicotine nasal spray, bupropion sustained and released.
+These medications Significantly INCREASE success rates and offer valuable assistance in the reduction of nicotine withdrawal symptoms.
+The evidence presented supports the efficacy of smoking cessation counseling by oral health professionals.
+Dentists and Dental Hygienists, Therefore, Should be trained on smoking cessation counseling and dental offices Should this service incorporated into routine patient care.

 All Science Journal Classification (ASJC) codes

 - Public Health, Environmental and Occupational Health